DebajitDas/myapp/README.md

 ## ASSUMPTIONS
 1. Records updated in both the topic are always in order, i.e ball 0.2 is always published to topic before ball 0.3.
 2. Record pertaining to a ball is published on BOTH the topic.
 There cannot be the case where update related to ball 0.3 is published to one topic and not to other.
 3. There can be more than one update for a ball and the latest update is addressed.
-Therefore, there can be two output for a single delivery.
+Therefore, there can be two output print for a single delivery.
 4. Updates to the topic are made per match/innings.

 ## DESIGN